mt-support/tribe-ext-hubspot/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.0.3] TBD =

+* Fix - Modify the redirect url for app authorization to support the latest standards from Hubspot.
+[EXT-283]

 = [1.0.2] 2022-05-23 =